HighlanderLab/svanvanhossou_africross/README.md

 ##### Description

-In this script, we simulated synthetic breeding following the intra-village bull scheme.
+In this script, we simulated synthetic breeding following the "intra-village bull" scheme.
 - A first generation of crossbred animals (G21) were produced by mating local cows from the smallholder farms with exotic bulls.
 - Five best crossbred bulls in a village v<sub>i</sub> were selected and randomly allocated